unrealwork/atsd-use-cases/research/python-budget/README.md

 |------|---------|
 | 2000 | 81.14   |

 Although in the FRED visualization it appeared that the United States government has finally achieved a budget surplus, in fact the nature of the data is such that it only seems that way.
-The dataset here is annualized, meaning that each quarter's data is plotted as if the trend were to remain constant for the entire year.
-Thus, the administration's `$250` billion tax relief is considered as `$1` trillion due to annualization calculations.
+The dataset here is annualized, meaning that quarterly data is plotted as if the trend remains constant for the entire year.
+Thus, the `$250` billion tax relief created by the current administration is considered as `$1` trillion due to annualization calculations.

 The special item can be completely removed from the series using the [`CASE`](https://axibase.com/docs/atsd/sql/#case-expression) expression: